Parametric Shape Optimization of Flagellated Micro-Swimmers Using Bayesian Techniques: Shape Optimization Problem

 as illustrated in \Cref{fig:ffd}.
 We define the set from which we can select the potential heads as follows:

-Here, the volume of the sphere $H^0$ is preserved with a precision of $\varepsilon$ and $\mathcal{V}$ defines a sufficiently small neighborhood around the control points to prevent mesh collapse.
-For $\mathcal{V}$, we limit the displacement of each control point so that they do not cross each other and we move only those at the edge of the domain, i.e., we fix the internal points.
+Here, the volume of the sphere $H^0$ is preserved with a precision of $\varepsilon$ and $\mathcal{V}$ defines a sufficiently small closed set around the control points to prevent mesh collapse.
+For $\mathcal{V}$, the displacement of each control point is constrained to prevent excessive overlap or crossing between points, while only the boundary points of the domain are allowed to move, keeping the internal points fixed.
+In \Cref{app:ffdillu}, several shapes are illustrated by applying the FFD map to the reference head \( H^0 \) with different control points.
+These shapes, which lie in \( \mathcal{H}_{ad}^{\varepsilon} \), are shown for various numbers of control points.
+By adjusting the control points, we can obtain a wide variety of shapes, including nonconvex ones.